Stittycity/DataSchool_Pandas/README.md

 # DataSchool_Pandas
-Repositories of Pandas tutorials I've completed using the DataSchool youtube videos.
+Repository of Pandas tutorials I've completed using the DataSchool youtube videos.